The Soul Star ⭐️ The Planet of Algoritmo

 ⭐️

-Algotodo was born in 1,001,372 BC.
-He died in 1,000,001 BC, 320 years after the death of the last of the other Six Sages.
-He was unique among the Sages in that he came from a different planet.
-While the others were cosmopolites from Vicino Prossimo, Algotodo came from the small backwood planet of Djàdao, which was about twenty parsecs from the capital.
+While the Six Sages were cosmopolites from Vicino Prossimo, Algotodo came from the small planet of Djàdao, which was about twenty parsecs from the capital.

-Djàdao was largely flat, except for its nordern pole, which was dominated by cedar mountains and an enormous fresh water sea.
-Along the foothills were craggy hills, waterfalls, fresh running streams, and placid green lakes.
-It was in these cedar foothills that Algotodo spent the first years of his life, running through the fields and back alleys with his first love, Wei.
-Together they went to university in the soodern city of Changales.
+Djàdao was largely flat, except for its nordern pole, which was dominated by cedar mountains and an enormous freshwater sea.
+Along the foothills were craggy slopes, waterfalls, fresh running streams, and placid green lakes.
+It was in these cedar foothills that Algotodo spent the first years of his life, running along the paths of the forests and through the back alleys of the small towns.
+And it was in the soodern university of Changales that he met Wei, the woman he would never forget.

-Algotodo had loved Wei from the moment he set eyes on her in grade school.
-While the teacher droned on about subatomic waves, he stared at her, his eyes mesmerized before his brain could catch up to what she meant to him.
+Algotodo had loved Wei from the moment he set eyes on her.
+While the teacher spoke about subatomic waves, he stared at her, his eyes mesmerized before his brain could catch up to what she meant to him.
 She was a practical person, and only talked about things that you could touch.
 And yet her body curved to the sound of music that only she could hear.

 It was impossible that she no longer existed.
 Where could she have gone?